 Let us not forget that in 2013, a huge dome was discovered under the Bucegi Mountains and although this discovery shocked scientists and researchers, it eventually became silent.

 The underground “dome” contained an inconceivable and unknown technology that many experts relate directly to Anunnaki.
 What is clear is that the similarities between the two discoveries are striking.
 Can they be the work of an ancient and far-reaching civilization?
 The answer is up to you …

 These bunkers or caves were made by cutting rocks and they belong to the Mauryan Period.
 They are currently under renovation by archaeologists who cannot believe their eyes, as they have found bones of animals such as pigs, bears and deer inside them.
 An archaeologist stated that it is an important discovery not only for India but also for the world.

 These caves were made during the reign of Emperor Ashoka, and it is believed that they date back 1,500 years (around 250 BC).
 The bones found inside them prove that there was an early example of food habits developed by the people.
 There are also indications that these animals may not have been killed to be eaten, but died naturally.

 There is other evidence that the place was inhabited by monks.
-According to historians who have studied other Buddhist monasteries of India, they believe that this site could also be a monastery where Buddhist monks lived and meditated.
-Monks usually do not eat meat, except for seafood which can be found in abundance near the coasts.
+Historians who have studied other Buddhist monasteries in India believe that this site could also be a monastery where Buddhist monks lived and meditated.
+Monks usually do not eat meat, except for seafood, which can be found in abundance near the coasts.